-Market research conducted in 2011 by a local firm determined that awareness of Connect2Help211 by those who might need it was at only 15%.
-As one response, thousands of brightly colored, reusable cloth shopping bags were printed with a promotional message for Connect2Help211 and distributed to our pantry partners for use by their clients.
+Market research conducted in 2011 determined that awareness of Connect2Help211 by those who might need it was at only 15%.
+IHN distributed thousands of brightly colored, reusable cloth shopping bags with printed, promotional messages for Connect2Help211 to pantry partners for their clients to use.

 Outreach to Seniors Pilot

-Due to isolation and other factors, hungry seniors, especially in low-income areas, often don’t receive needed food assistance.
+Due to isolation and other factors, seniors who experience food insecurity, especially in low-income areas, often don’t receive needed food assistance.
 To help address this issue, IHN joined a coordinated, multi-pronged effort in zip code area 46218 through Meals on Wheels and Edna Martin Christian Center.

 Partner Financial Sustainability

 Effective fundraising is central to the mission of nonprofits.
 In its largest single investment, IHN helped our nonprofit partners in 2013-2014 improve their fundraising capabilities through development audits or support for other steps particular to each nonprofit.

 School Access Pilot

 In collaboration with Washington Township school administrators, IHN VISTAs spearheaded a pilot program focused on reaching parents at Fox Hill Elementary School.
 Lessons were learned about the importance of working through a trusted partner in the community.

 Many people in need are not accessing food resources or federal benefit programs for which they qualify, because the system is complicated and difficult to navigate, especially for people in challenging circumstances.
 A recent IHN study indicated that many people do not understand the eligibility requirements for SNAP.
 IHN is exploring ideas for facilitating SNAP enrollment, such as creating a system of navigators to help people access the food resources they need and improving access to eligibility information.

 SNAP Outreach Coordination